theauraimpact/give-one-framework/Technical-Requirements.md

 The banking partner must establish a **Restricted Cash Account (RCA)** or an **Escrow-managed Account** with the following parameters:

 * **Account Type:** Interest-bearing Fiduciary Account.
-* **Legal Designation:** Held by the Corporation "In Benefit Of" (IBO) the designated employee pool.
+* **Legal Designation:** Held by the host Corporation "In Benefit Of" (IBO) the specifically designated employee pool.
-* **Asset Protection:** Funds must be legally shielded from corporate creditors and excluded from the corporation’s General Ledger (GL) to avoid classification as corporate revenue.
+* **Non-Accumulation Policy:** In alignment with GiveOne principles, this account is a pass-through mechanism, not a fund for long-term accumulation or corporate investment.
-* **Tax Compliance:** Structured to ensure contributions are treated as third-party gifts or support payments, minimizing tax liability for the host corporation.
+* **Asset Isolation:** Funds must be legally shielded from corporate creditors and excluded from the corporation’s General Ledger (GL) to avoid classification as corporate revenue or profit.

 ---

-## 3. Inbound Funding Rails (Community Contributions)
+## 3. Inbound Funding Rails (The #GiveOne Movement)
-To facilitate global, high-volume contributions from the **#GiveOne** movement:
+To support the self-commitment model where givers worldwide provide direct support:

-* **API-Driven Integration:** The account must support webhooks and API connectivity with modern payment processors (e.g., Stripe, Plaid, or Adyen).
+* **API-Driven Integration:** The account must support webhooks and connectivity with payment processors (e.g., Stripe, Plaid) to handle thousands of micro-contributions.
-* **Automated KYC/AML:** Real-time Anti-Money Laundering (AML) and Know Your Customer (KYC) screening for all inbound micro-transactions.
+* **Source Transparency:** Ability to tag and track contributions by specific GFE campaigns (e.g., `#GFE-HomeDepot-800` or `#GFE-Amazon-16000`).
-* **Source Categorization:** Ability to tag and track funds by specific campaign IDs (e.g., `#GFE-HomeDepot-800`).
+* **Compliance Automation:** Real-time Anti-Money Laundering (AML) and Know Your Customer (KYC) screening to ensure the integrity of the community-backed fund.

 ---

 ## 4. Disbursement Strategy (The Salary Bridge)
-The account serves as a "mirror" to the standard payroll system:
+The GFE account serves as the funding source for the transition period between corporate severance/extension and new employment:

-* **Restricted Outflow:** Funds may only be transferred to the corporate **Payroll Clearing Account**.
+* **Restricted Outflow:** Funds are authorized for transfer *only* to the corporate **Payroll Clearing Account**.
-* **Disbursement Trigger:** Transfers are authorized only when matched against the verified list of affected employees.
+* **Direct Integration:** Payments are distributed through the company’s existing payroll system at the usual frequency and amount, maintaining employee benefits and tax withholding integrity.
-* **Non-Commingling:** Strict prohibition of fund transfers from the GFE account to any corporate operating or investment accounts.
+* **Sustainability:** Support continues until each individual secures new employment, at which point their allocation is redistributed or the account is closed.

 ---

-## 5. Transparency & Auditing Requirements
+## 5. Transparency & Live Dashboard Requirements
-To maintain public trust and provide data for the **Golden Runway Dashboard**:
+To maintain the "SuperHuman" progress standards of **The Aura Impact**:

-* **Read-Only API Access:** Secure, real-time data feed for third-party auditors to verify balances and outflows.
+* **Live Data Feed:** A secure, read-only API access point to power a public dashboard tracking funds received and the number of employees currently supported.
-* **Live Attestation:** Automated daily reports confirming that 100% of the daily "Committed Contributions" were allocated toward employee support.
+* **Impact Verification:** Capacity for the community to verify that 100% of contributions are reaching the intended recipients without overhead loss.
-* **Public Verification:** Capacity to provide a "Proof of Reserves" to the community without compromising individual employee privacy.
+* **Daily Attestation:** Automated reporting confirming the daily balance matches the "Committed Contributions" reported by the framework.

 ---